anojndr/RAG-Forge/README.md

 4.  **Run the Application:**
     There are two ways to run the application:

-    **Option 1: With Docker (Recommended)**
-    This is the simplest and most reliable way to run both the API server and the transcript microservice.
-    ```bash
-    docker-compose up --build
-    ```

-    **Option 2: Without Docker**
-    A convenience script is provided to run both services locally without Docker.
+    A convenience script is provided to run both services locally.
 It will set up a Python virtual environment and manage both processes.
     ```bash
-    ./run-no-docker.sh
+    ./run.sh
     ```

 ## API Usage